 Every landlord has their fair share of terrible tenant stories, and unfortunately, there will always be a few bad ones.
 However, tenants causing damage is rarely a result of their rowdy behavior or outright disregard for your property.
 The truth of the matter is that damage is usually caused by tenants’ ignorance of what exactly is necessary to properly maintain and care for the space they are renting.

 The typical tenant is not going to go into a fit of rage and put their fist through your drywall.
 However, that same tenant may not be inclined to call and notify you right away if a minor leak under the kitchen sink is causing water damage.
 Taking measures to prevent tenant damage may require a minimal cost or a small investment of your time.
-Still, the resulting payoff could be considerable to your bottom line in the long run.
+Still, the resulting payoff could be considered to your bottom line in the long run.
 Let’s look at ten ways you can prevent tenant damage to your Montgomery County rental property.

 1. Screen Tenants Very Thoroughly